adegenna/cahnhilliard_2d/README.md

 python plotContourState.py

 # Example Output
-Here are some example state snapshots from a simulation run with epsilon = 0.1, dt = 5e-5
+Here are some example state snapshots from 4 different simulations.
+The first three show the effect of increasing the biharmonic coefficient.
+The last snapshot is taken from the same system as that which produced the second snapshot, but with more noise added to the dynamics.

 <img src="https://github.com/adegenna/cahnhilliard_2d/blob/master/ch2d.png">